ekeih/PadListLite/README.md

 PadListLite
 ===========

-A simple overview about your EtherpadLite-Pads.
+PadListLite gives you a simple overview about your EtherpadLite-Pads.
+It uses padnames to generate a simple structure of folders.
+So your padnames should be like this: `FOLDER_SUBFOLDER_PADNAME`.

 ## Requirements
 * webserver with PHP